readysettech/proxysql_scheduler/README.md

 * `All` - Run `HealthCheck` and `QueryDiscovery` operations.
 * `HealthCheck` - Run only the health check operation.
 * `QueryDiscovery` - Run only the query discovery operation.

-# Note
-Readyset support of MySQL and this scheduler are alpha quality, meaning they are not currently part of our test cycle.
-Run your own testing before plugging this to your production system.